Jobs at CSPI

 Please contact the Human Resources office if you have any further questions.

-Food Day is a major national event that CSPI is sponsoring in October 2013.
+Food Day is a major national event that CSPI sponsors in October.
 The goal is to educate the public and support policy measures on such issues as diet and health, sustainable agriculture, farm-animal welfare, and food insecurity.
 Interns will help develop materials, identify and work with local activists around the country, and answer inquiries from the public about how to get involved in Food Day.
 In addition to these tasks, the internships will be specialized in two following areas (please, specify, which one you are applying for):

 Social Media: We are seeking a creative, web-saavy, and detail-oriented intern to support Food Day’s presence on Facebook and Twitter; help run the social media calendar; assist with drafting and posting blogs; and assist with outreach to key bloggers and online networks.